sandeep5647/live-chat/README.md

 - **React.js**: A JavaScript library for building user interfaces, used for creating the frontend of the application.
 - **MongoDB Atlas**: A cloud-based NoSQL database service, used to store user data and chat messages.

-## Installation

-To get started with the Live-Chat Application, follow these steps:

 **Clone the Repository**:
    ```bash
    git clone https://github.com/sandeep5647/live-chat.git